lukereding/book_notes/book_list.md

 - Be here now.
 Dass.
 - How to win friends and influence people.
 Carnegie. [[notes](notes_on_how_to_win_friends.md)]
 - Stillness is the way.
 Holiday.
+- The art of war.
+Tzu.
 - The conquest of happiness.
 Russell.
 - The narrative life of Frederick Douglass.
 Douglass
+- How to be an antiracist.
+Kendi.

 # 2019